 mid-13c., "game of chess (or checkers);" c.
 1300, "a chessboard, board with 64 squares for playing chess or similar games; a set of chessmen" (all now obsolete), a shortening of Old French eschequier "chessboard; a game of chess" (Modern French échiquier), from Medieval Latin scaccarium "chess-board" (see check (n.1)).

-Meaning "pattern of squares" is late 14c.
-Meaning "a man or piece in the game of checkers" is from 1864.
+The meaning "pattern of squares" is from late 14c.
+That of "a man or piece in the game of checkers" is from 1864.
 British prefers chequer.
 From late 14c. as "a checked design."
 The word had earlier senses of "table covered with checked cloth for counting" (late 12c. in Anglo-Latin), a sense also in Old French (see checker (n.2)).

 "one who checks or controls," especially "one who collects money for others," 1867, agent noun from check (v.2).